Echiums in Cornwall

 If you bring your car you can easily explore the western end of the peninsula.
 If not, we can arrange to collect you from Penzance Station and occasionally give you rides into town.
 You can also explore on foot, bicycle (if you bring one), or by bus.
 Here are a few ideas.

-Ten minutes up the road there is a prehistoric stone circle, the ‘Merry Maidens’ and standing stones known as the ‘Pipers’.
+There are prehistoric sites such as a stone circle, the ‘Merry Maidens’ and standing stones known as the ‘Pipers’.

-From there you can continue walking on the coastpath either into Mousehole or over to St Loy.
+Walk the coastpath either into Mousehole or over to St Loy.
 Mousehole is a pretty harbour village with galleries and gift shops and tearooms, a good pub and excellent restaurants.
-St Loy with it’s beach of great rounded boulders is backed with a pretty wood and has an excellent tea room open in the summer season.

-There is a good bus service from the house and in the summer season there is an open top bus which goes round the entire peninsula.
+There is a good bus service and in the summer season there is an open top bus which goes round the entire peninsula.

 ‘Penlee House’, a gallery and museum set in the park in Penzance and has a good cafe with outdoor terrace.
 The other public art galleries include ‘Tate St Ives’ showing artists who have had some connection with the area, and ‘Newlyn Gallery’ and ‘The Exchange’, showing contemporary art.